AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/connect-records-to-other-applications-objects.md

 ### Connect Maestro records

 ## Requirements for connecting Maestro records with Workfront objects

 To link Maestro records with Workfront objects you must have the following:

 * Workfront objects you want to link from Maestro.
-For example, projects in Workfront.
+For example, projects, portfolios, or programs in Workfront.
 * Maestro workspaces, record types, and records.
 For more information, see the following articles:

   * [Create workspaces](../architecture-and-fields/create-workspaces.md)